Fur and Gold

-Fur and Gold is the debut studio album by English singer Bat for Lashes.
-It was released on 11 September 2006 by The Echo Label.
+Fur and Gold is the debut studio album by English singer Bat for Lashes, released on 11 September 2006 by The Echo Label.
 It was met with critical acclaim and received a nomination for the 2007 Mercury Prize.
 In 2007, the album was re-released through Parlophone.
 Fur and Gold spawned the singles "The Wizard", "Trophy", "Prescilla", and "What's a Girl to Do?".
 In 2008, "What's a Girl to Do?" was re-released as a 12-inch vinyl with a remix featuring Scroobius Pip and Plaid.
 As of April 2009, Fur and Gold had sold 27,000 copies in United States.

+Background

+Recorded in London and Brighton in one month, the album was co-produced by Natasha Khan.
+Producer David Kosten was "pleasantly shocked" that Khan was so prepared when they started working on the album because she "had pages of notes", with "each song had quotes from different films that made me think of it and different sounds and visual images and bits of poetry and drawings".